 The kind of accommodation you pick also affects the price.
 Consider these options:

 Co-living spaces: These are designed for people who work remotely.
 They often have shared amenities and social events.
-The prices change, but they usually include utilities and internet.
+Prices change, but they usually include utilities and internet.
 These are nice since they are ready to go.
-You don’t need to set anything up.
+You do not need to set anything up.

 Apartments and studios: These give you privacy, but you might need to sign a longer lease.
 An apartment is a good option if you want the feeling of a traditional home.